 They say that “Virginia is for Lovers“ — of life, that is — which makes it the perfect place for all ages.
-With a breathtaking natural landscape, vast cultural diversity, temperate climate and more, it’s no wonder the first colony in the New World continues to attract new settlers, many of whom end up raising their children here.
+With a breathtaking natural landscape, vast cultural diversity, temperate climate and more, it’s no wonder the first of the 13 original colonies continues to attract new settlers, many of whom end up raising their children there.

 Perhaps most appealing to parents and their kids, however, is the right combination of family-friendly qualities this Mid-Atlantic state checks off.
-For starters, there’s no shortage of fun things to do.
-As for other important items on the list, Virginia offers significant opportunity for economic growth, being home to four of the 10 wealthiest U.S. counties and the 11th highest per-capita personal income in the nation.
+For starters, there’s no shortage of fun things to do, from amusement parks to beaches.
+As for other important items on the list, Virginia offers significant opportunity for economic growth, with the 12th highest nominal GDP and the 12th highest per-capita personal income in the nation.
 Seeking top-notch education?
-Virginia’s public schools outrank those in 42 states and the District of Columbia.
-There’s even talk of making higher education more affordable for students.
-And finally, if superior health care is a big priority, this state promises not to disappoint.
+Virginia’s public schools outrank those in 44 states and the District of Columbia.

 But not all roads in Virginia lead to satisfaction.
-To determine which parts of the state are truly built for family life, WalletHub’s data team compared 82 of its largest cities across 21 key indicators of family-friendliness.
+To determine which parts of the state are truly built for family life, WalletHub compared 83 of its largest cities across 21 key indicators of family-friendliness.
 Our data set ranges from “median family income” to “school-system quality” to “housing affordability.”
-Read on for the full ranking, family advice and a full description of how we ranked Virginia’s cities.
+Read on for the full ranking, additional insight from a panel of experts and a full description of our methodology.

-Best Places to Raise a Family in Virginia
+Best Places to Live in Virginia for Families

 ‘Family Life & Fun’ Rank